Gathering useful timely feedback from customers can be a long process.

 If 80% of your customer feedback in the last month is telling you that the “improvement” you made recently to your core product has broken people’s workflow, you should listen up.
 The overall volume of feedback about a single issue relative to other issues matters.
 It will also protect you from “fre-cently” bias, where people assume things they hear frequently or recently have the greatest importance.

 User issues are often dismissed on the grounds that “Oh we’ve heard that for years”.
 Maybe you’re planning to finally address that issue in a big redesign next year.
 Or more likely this request has become so repetitive that it’s become trite, a sort of dull whine that nobody listens to anymore.
 Either way, this kind of feedback is really worth listening to, especially when it relates to product quality, bugs, or difficulty achieving a core task in the product.
 It’s an indicator you haven’t got the basics right, and that’s something you have to address as a priority rather than ignore.

 Some feedback is worth listening to purely because of the severity of the problem the customer is experiencing.
 This is high stakes feedback.
 Perhaps you pushed a release that had a security loophole, or your product has accidentally put consumer’s privacy at risk.
 When reviewing customer feedback, try build a mechanism that alerts you to this kind of very occasional but high stakes feedback so you can take action straightaway.

 There’s a huge range of customer feedback that you can mine for valuable insights.
-Tools like Intercom makes it faster and easier than ever before.
+There’s also no “best” form of customer feedback Tools like Intercom makes it faster and easier than ever before.
 In part two, we’ll examine how you can turn customer feedback into an actionable list of issues your team can address and create a clear set of priorities that directly inform your product roadmap.